Dept. of Modern Languages & Intercultural Studies

 Link to media folder

-Articles using the Timmy corpus should cite:
+Articles using these data should cite:

 Yip, V. and S. Matthews.
 (2000) Syntactic transfer in a bilingual child.
 Bilingualism: Language and Cognition 3.3, 193-208.